Plutonomicon/plutarch-plutus/GUIDE.md

 That right there converts a `[Integer]` into a Plutus core builtin list of builtin integers.
 Convenient!

-Actually, there&#39;s a convenient `pattern` synonym for `DefaultUniProtoList `DefaultUniApply` a`- `DefaultUniList a`.
+Actually, there's a convenient `pattern` synonym for `DefaultUniProtoList `DefaultUniApply` a`- `DefaultUniList a`.
 Using that, you can simplify the above to-

 ```haskell
 PLC.Some .
 PLC.ValueOf (PLC.DefaultUniList PLC.DefaultUniInteger)
 ```

 Note that you will have to provide the correct type annotations yourself, as `punsafeConstant` just infers to a `Term s a`.
-That&#39;s why it&#39;s unsafe!
+That's why it's unsafe!
 Make sure to provide the correct annotations when using this unsafe function-

 ```haskell
 foo :: Bool -> Term s PBool
 foo = punsafeConstant .
 PLC.Some .
 PLC.ValueOf PLC.DefaultUniBool
 ```

-Of course, we represent Plutus core booleans as `Term s PBool` in Plutarch - so that&#39;s its type!
+Of course, we represent Plutus core booleans as `Term s PBool` in Plutarch - so that's its type!

 ## Plutus core builtin functions